How to feedback

 We always want to know if you are satisfied with our service and your feedback helps us to shape any future developments.

-If you have visited the Minor Injury Unit as a patient, carer or relative and would like make a comment then please contact us using the online form at the bottom of this page.
+If you have visited the Minor Injury Unit as a patient, carer or relative and would like make a comment then please email us: email@example.com.

 How to complain